-The Savings Bank of the Grand Fountain United Order of True Reformers was the first bank owned by African Americans in the United States.
+The Savings Bank of the Grand Fountain United Order of True Reformers in Richmond, Virginia was the first bank owned by African Americans in the United States.
 It was founded on March 2, 1888 by Reverend William Washington Browne and opened on April 3, 1889.
 Although the True Reformers bank was the first black-owned bank chartered in the United States, the Capitol Savings Bank of Washington, D.C. was the first to actually open on October 17, 1888.

 Born in 1849, Browne was a former Georgia slave who escaped joined the Union Army in the North.
 After the Civil War, he founded the Grand Fountain United Order of True Reformers, a black fraternal organization.
 In 1887 when Browne visited Charlotte County, Virginia to establish a local branch of the True Reformers, he encountered problems.
 The branch arranged to keep its savings with a white shopkeeper in the county, but with racial tensions high after an 1887 lynching, the shopkeeper told other white residents that local blacks were organizing and raising funds, and the branch was forced to disband.
-Browne decided the True Formers would have to found and run a bank itself so that its finances could not be monitored by whites.
+Browne decided the True Reformers would have to found and run a bank itself so that its finances could not be monitored by whites.

 The Savings Bank of the Grand Fountain United Order of True Reformers Bank opened a year after its founding, initially operating out of Browne’s home at 105 West Jackson Street in the Jackson Ward district of Richmond, Virginia.
 The first day’s deposits totaled $1,269.28.
 In 1891, the bank moved several blocks away to 604-608 North Second Street.
 The bank grew and survived the financial panic of 1893, during which it was the only bank in Richmond to maintain full operation, honoring all checks and paying out the full value of accounts.